FairwindsOps/insights-docs/docs/technical-details/architecture/architecture.md

 * artifacthub.io/api/v1/* (nova)

 ## Report Architectures
-Typically, each report runs as a CronJob on a configurable schedule (usually once/hour by default).
+Typically each report runs as a CronJob on a configurable schedule (usually once/hour by default).
-The report will analyze resources in the cluster, then send a JSON report with its findings to `insights.fairwinds.com`.
+The report will analyze resources in the cluster then send a JSON report with its findings to `insights.fairwinds.com`.

 Any exceptions or additions to this flow are listed below.

 ### Goldilocks
-In addition to the typical cronjob, Goldilocks will run a long-lived Deployment for controlling VPA objects.
+In addition to the typical cronjob, Goldilocks will run a long lived Deployment for controlling VPA objects.
 Goldilocks will add a VPA (in `recommend` mode) to any incoming Deployment in order to provide resource recommendations.

-Goldilocks needs access to `raw.githubusercontent.com` in order to access the CRDs for VPA objects, which will be installed in the cluster alongside the Insights Agent.
+Goldilocks needs access to `raw.githubusercontent.com` in order to access the CRDs for VPA objects which will be installed in the cluster alongside the Insights Agent.

-Goldilocks also requires a metrics-server installation.
+Goldilocks also requires a `metrics-server` installation.

 ### kube-bench
 kube-bench can run in one of two modes: